 Fatigue in football matches develops throughout the 90-minutes of the game, so to address the issue of fatigue beyond the 20 minutes of the previous work, a longer period of football activity was needed.
 Therefore as part of a bigger multi-institution investigation into the impact of playing surface in different regions, the researchers completed a series of 90-minute controlled, simulated football matches at the training grounds of Valencia FC (Spain) and the Norway national team (Oslo).
 This major study showed that the effect of playing surface was negligible on the development of fatigue.
 Indeed, the impact of climate was far more influential than the effect of playing surface.

-This research was led by Dr Michael Hughes, a senior lecturer in Sport & Exercise Physiology at the Cardiff School of Sport, in conjunction with Professor David Kerwin (CSS) and Professor Len Nokes (Cardiff University).
+This research was led by Dr Michael Hughes, a senior lecturer in Sport & Exercise Physiology at the Cardiff School of Sport & Health Sciences, in conjunction with Professor David Kerwin (CSS) and Professor Len Nokes (Cardiff University).
 The research team are all members of the Physiology and Health in Cardiff School of Sport and included Drs Jon Oliver & Paul Smith, Mike Stembridge, Robert Meyers and Keeron Stone.